 You probably notice “shifts” in people too but never say anything.
 You are probably right – it probably did happen.

-We cannot hide from how we feel.
+We cannot hide from our own feelings.
 And if you are carrying around the negativity from the news, from the past, or from something else, it’s time to express and release as much as possible.

 Don’t hold on to secrets that bring you down.
 Don’t hold on to thoughts that keep you unhappy.